AskBre/vidMapper/README.md

 This is a beta version of an open source video mapper built with openFrameworks.
 The current status of the project is far from a viable alternative to other mappers out there.
-The code is heavily documentet to make it easy for newcomers to help out with development.

 Usage
 ----